Pabloo22/job_shop_lib/README.md

 ### Generate a Random Instance

-You can also generate a random instance with the `InstanceGenerator` class.
+You can also generate a random instance with the `BasicGenerator` class.

 ```python
 from job_shop_lib.generators import BasicGenerator